Francesco-Marhel/TruthProbe/README.md

 # TruthProbe

-Unsupervised geometry of truth in small language models: a training-free truth axis, its knowledge-dependent dimensionality, and a cross-family anatomy of how the network builds and erodes it.
+Training-free geometry of truth in small language models: a single-axis truth direction (label-free up to sign, given the paired design), its knowledge-dependent dimensionality, a relational law of how attention and the FFN build and overwrite it, and the semantically signed category mixture it summarizes.
+Four base models, two families, pre-registered predictions throughout.

-Note for readers: If the built-in GitHub PDF viewer fails to load the previews or the download button hangs due to vector graphics complexity, you can download the full repository archive directly from Zenodo (Zenodo DOI
-10.5281/zenodo.20938285).

-## Papers (in `Paper/`)
+## The manuscript (in `Paper/`)

-1. **How Much of Truth Fits on a Single Axis?** (`truth_axis_arxiv.pdf`) — an unsupervised SVD truth axis at cost O(d); held-out AUC up to 0.938 with permutation control; the axis-vs-probe gap scales with the model's knowledge of the fact; unsupervised recovery of the polarity direction of Bürger et al. at cosine 0.959; seven falsification attempts, none of which overturns the one-dimensional reading.
-2. **Anatomy of the Truth Axis in Qwen2.5-1.5B** (`anatomy_note.pdf`) —
-   working note, chapter 1 of the anatomy: attention/FFN decomposition of the residual stream, per-layer readability, the expanded-space negative, and the first causal ablations.
-  3. **Attention Propagates, the FFN Overwrites** (`FFN_flip_v2.pdf`, v2) —
-   chapter 2, closing the anatomy.
-An axis-provenance control generalized v1's peak-anchored flip into a relational law: the FFN's write at block b opposes every truth frame that does not contain it, while attention propagates existing frames — near mirror images at the peak (+1.63 vs −1.43 on Llama-3.2-3B).
-Confirmed by pre-registered prediction on four models across two families (Qwen2.5-1.5B/3B, Llama-3.2-1B/3B).
-The frame-free erosion, its causal value-stream attribution, and every v1 measurement stand; the dimensionality law gains a fourth point. v1's peak-anchored interpretation is superseded (v1 in `drafts/`).
+**The Anatomy of a Truth Direction: Knowledge-Dependent Dimensionality, a Relational Law, and a Convergent Category Geometry in Small Language Models** (`monolith.pdf`) consolidates the whole series in two parts:

+- **Part I** (one model): the training-free axis from the SVD of hidden-state minimal pairs; held-out AUC up to 0.938 against a full-probe ceiling of 0.989; the axis-vs-probe gap grows as the model's behavioral knowledge decreases and as material heterogeneity increases;
+  seven falsification experiments; recovery of the supervised polarity direction of Buerger et al. at cosine 0.959 without polarity labels.
+- **Part II** (four models, two families): the relational law (FFN writes oppose every truth frame that does not contain them; attention propagates frames it did not write), narrated together with the correction of our own earlier peak-anchored claim; causal attribution of the post-peak erosion to the SwiGLU value stream on all four models;
+  two pre-registered discriminations (tug-of-war is a trait of scale, ignition of one family); a pre-registered cross-family negative for the static OV/QK crossover; and the category geometry, whose arrangement converges across families (Mantel p = 0.0009).

+Earlier standalone documents (the single-axis paper, the anatomy note, the flip note v1/v2, the category note) are superseded by the manuscript;
-Superseded versions live in `drafts/`.
+their versions live in `drafts/`.

+## The Axis Observatory

+`index.html` is an interactive summary (GitHub Pages): the measured per-category axes rendered in 3D, morphing from the lexical arrangement at block 2 to the peak arrangement, on both families.
+Every vector on screen is fitted to the measured signed-cosine matrices (fit error disclosed on the page; exact matrices in the paper).

 ## Layout

 ```
-Paper/          current papers (PDF) + figures/
+Paper/          current manuscript (PDF) + figures/
 drafts/         superseded working-note versions
-src/            all scripts, flat — they import each other; do not split
+src/            all scripts, flat; they import each other; do not split
                 into subfolders or the imports (and the commands in
                 REPRODUCING.md) break
+index.html      the Axis Observatory (GitHub Pages)
 README.md
-REPRODUCING.md  full reproduction commands for all three documents
+REPRODUCING.md  full reproduction commands, one command per reported number
 LICENSE         Apache 2.0 (code)
 ```